ringus1/jellyfin-downloader/README.md

    poetry run python jellyfin_downloader.py
    ```

-3. The script will prompt you to enter the Jellyfin server URL, your credentials (if required), and allow you to browse and select media titles from your Jellyfin library.

-4. Select the titles you want to download from the interactive menu.
+3. Select the titles you want to download from the interactive menu.

-5. The script will start downloading the selected titles using multiple connections for faster downloads.
+4. The script will start downloading the selected titles using multiple connections for faster downloads.

 ## Resuming Downloads